vmmunoza/nuHawkHunter/README.md

 - `plot_events.ipynb`: plots the event rate for the PBH signals and for the backgrounds.

-- `PBH_constraints.ipynb`: jupyter notebook to compute the bounds on the PBH abundance.
+- `PBH_constraints.ipynb`: computes the forecasted bounds on the PBH abundance for future experiments.

 ## Source

 Here is a brief description of the scripts included in `Source`, where the relevant computations are defined:

-- `constants.py`: definition of relevant constants and initialization of several packages.
+- `constants.py`: contains definitions of relevant constants and initialization of several packages.

 - `cosmo.py`: includes some useful cosmological functions.

 - `evaporation.py`: includes functions related with the Hawking evaporation.

-- `flux_stuff.py`: just some relevant stuff for computing the fluxes.
+- `fluxes.py`: defines routines to compute the galactic and extragalactic fluxes.

 - `cross_sections.py`: includes the relevant cross sections employed.

-- `experiments.py`: includes the definition of the different experiments and the methods to compute the event rate for the PBH signals and for the backgrounds.
+- `experiments.py`: contains the definition of the different experiments and the methods to compute the event rate for the PBH signals and for the backgrounds.

-- `chi2.py`: functions to compute and interpolate the chi2.
+- `chi2.py`: defines functions to compute and interpolate the chi2.

-## Stuff to do
+## Citation

-- Incluir los bounds correctos para SK, usando cálculo de Sergio
+If you use the code, please link this repository, and cite [arXiv:2111.xxxx](https://arxiv.org/abs/2111.xxxx) and the DOI [10.5281/zenodo.xxxxx](https://doi.org/10.5281/zenodo.xxxxx).

 ## Contact